tottsuki-mt/jupyter-mcp-server/README.md

 ## 🏁 Getting Started

-Follow our [Setup Guide](https://jupyter-mcp-server.datalayer.tech/docs/setup) or use the quick steps below:
+For comprehensive setup instructions—including Streamable HTTP transport and advanced configuration—see our [Setup Guide](https://jupyter-mcp-server.datalayer.tech/docs/setup).
+Or, get started quickly with the `stdio` transport below:

 ### 1. Set Up Your Environment